Affidavit of Death Template, Free Download 2026

 Notarize and Record

-Sign the affidavit before a notary public who administers the oath and applies their seal.
-File the notarized affidavit with the attached death certificate at the county recorder office in the county where the property is located.
+Sign the printable affidavit of death before a notary public who administers the oath and applies their seal.
+File the notarized death affidavit with the attached death certificate at the county recorder office in the county where the property is located.
 Keep certified copies for your records and for presenting to lenders, title companies, and financial institutions.

 | Feature | Free Template | Custom (AI or Attorney) |